(This is a repost from 2013. This chicken is a perfect fall dish and I felt it deserved new photos. Enjoy!)

 Yom Kippur has ended and officially my new year has begun.
 Actually, this is a new year until January 1, when if this new year isn’t going so right, I get a second chance at another new year.
 It’s good being Jewish!
 You get to make resolutions twice, in case the first set didn’t take!
 I hope I’ve been written down in the book of life, and I sincerely hope I haven’t offended anyone this past year, and if so I apologize.
 Yes, once a year it is good to ask for forgiveness, as sometimes you just don’t know who you might have rubbed the wrong way.
 In truth, I should have asked this about 20 days go, but I’ve been really slow in looking at dates lately.
 Forgive me.
 Time just passes too fast.

 But this Yom Kippur, I finally got my act together and cooked some traditional food.
 This week there are some really great leftovers in my fridge and hopefully some you will find interesting.
-The chicken dish I chose to make is perfect for fall.
-And a very wet fall it has been; uncommonly wet.
+This chicken with figs, red wine and pumpkin is perfect for fall.
+And a very wet fall it has been; uncommonly wet here in Denver.

 So like I said, our weather has felt like fall.
 Of course today we are finally back to normal, and it feels like the middle of summer.
-I guess that is good because maybe it will help things dry out around here.
-But Friday night, erev Yom Kippur, was when I made this chicken.
+I guess that is good because maybe it will help dry things out around here.
+But back to chicken… Friday night, erev Yom Kippur, I cooked this chicken.
 I liked it and our small group did too.
-It was full of fall flavors, hearty and rich with the taste of wine.
+Full of herby fall flavors, hearty and rich with the taste of a honey, wine and pumpkin sauce and fruity with figs, this chicken is a crowd pleaser and so simple to make.
 Filling enough to hold us for our 25 hour fast – or maybe that was the potato kugel and dessert that did that.
 And yes, for those that are wondering it was the famous Omi’s potato kugel, and yes, I will post it tomorrow.
 Just wanted you to lick your chops, because this is a kugel like no other, and it doesn’t contain eggs.

 But we are talking chicken here.
 I found this recipe in a new cookbook that came out this year called, The Modern Menu.
-It is billed as a kosher cookbook but it could easily be found in anyone’s kitchen.
-This recipe stuck out for me.
-I liked the simplicity of it and the sound of the flavors.
-It contains figs, red wine, pumpkins, honey, and cinnamon.
+It is billed as a kosher cookbook but could easily be found in anyone’s kitchen.
+Containing figs, red wine, pumpkins, honey, and cinnamon this chicken is perfect for the Jewish holidays or even a special weeknight dinner.
 Now you must know my manservant is a lover of figs.

 I don’t think I ate a fig until I met him.
 Some people have apple trees in their backyard; well, he had a fig tree.
-So figs are something I’m still not sure about.
-Seedy little devils they are, but full of luscious flavors and after all they are very biblical.
+I’m still not so sure about figs. Seedy little devils they are, but full of luscious flavor and after all they are very biblical.
 Perfect for a traditional meal.
-And don’t worry about the cinnamon.
-Or the honey.
-This is not a dish that is sweet; (though this is a good dish to symbolize a sweet year) it is just a dish where all the flavors seem to meld together, very peacefully.
-And we could use some peace somewhere!
+Don’t worry about the cinnamon or the honey making this too sweet.
+This is not a dish that is sweet; though this is a good dish to symbolize a sweet year.
+Everything seems to peacefully meld together, creating a luscious and hearty chicken that is sure to please.

 Pumpkin, on the other hand, is found in the New World.

 But crazily, it works well with figs. If you think about it, pumpkin by itself, doesn’t have a lot of flavor, but it seems to take on the flavor of what it is cooked with.
 Therefore it makes a great base for a drool worthy sauce.
 I’ll be making this dish again.
-It was good and hearty and perfect for a fall dinner.
-Easy and filling.
-Get the picture?
+It was savory and hearty and perfect for a fall dinner.
+Yes, this chicken with figs, pumpkin and red wine is amazing and amazingly simple to throw together.

 Now if you are looking for a good, one dish, chicken dinner you have found it.
-I have others on this blog, but this one will get fall off on the right foot.
+I have others on this blog, but this one will get Fall off on the right foot.
 We could use it.
 Along with a good weather forecast.
-Maybe one that calls for peace.
+Maybe one that calls for peace and some dry weather.
 Happy New Year!

 12 pieces skinless bone in chicken, white or dark (I used 4 boneless, skinless breasts that were big and cut them into two pieces and 4 chicken thighs with skin – I guess I’m not good at reading directions) seasoned with salt and pepper